DocumentationAPI Reference📓 Tutorials🧑🍳 Cookbook🤝 Integrations💜 Discord🎨 Studio (Waitlist)

 Arguments:

 • routes: A list of dictionaries, each defining a route.
-A route dictionary comprises four key elements:
+Each route has these four elements:

 • condition: A Jinja2 string expression that determines if the route is selected.